The Science of Sirtuins

-Sirtuins help regulate your cellular health and play a role in aging.
+Sirtuins help regulate your cellular health.
 Here’s what you need to know about how they work, what they can do for your body, and why they rely on NAD+ to function.

-Sirtuins are a family of proteins that play a role in aging by regulating cellular health.
-They're responsible for critical biological functions like DNA expression and aspects of aging.
+Sirtuins are a family of proteins that regulate cellular health.
+Sirtuins play a key role in regulating cellular homeostasis.
+Homeostasis involves keeping the cell in balance.
 However, sirtuins can only function in the presence of NAD+, nicotinamide adenine dinucleotide, a coenzyme found in all living cells.

 How Sirtuins Regulate Cellular Health with NAD+